Skip to main content

 Our dedicated crypt isolation and cell culture room.

-Understanding equine GI diseases using duodenal and rectal organoids
+Understanding equine GI diseases using intestinal organoids

 Performing gastroscopy in a research horse to obtain duodenal biopsies using the Sheahan lab gastroscopy unit.
 (Left to right: Dr. Lara Madding, Dr. Breanna Sheahan, Dr. Amy Stewart)